Move-Out Inspection Checklist for Florida Landlords

 What must your 30-day deposit claim notice include?

-If you're deducting, the notice must be sent by certified mail to the tenant's last known address within 30 days of move-out.
+If you're deducting, the notice must be sent by certified mail or email to the tenant's last known address within 30 days of move-out.
 It must contain an itemized list of each deduction with a specific reason and amount — "Repair of drywall damage, bedroom wall — $220," not "damages — $220" — and the statutory notice language required by Florida Statute 83.49(3).

 What are the most common move-out deduction disputes?